Hagen: 19th and early 20th Century

+During the Nazi regime

+During World War II, forced laborers of the 3rd SS construction brigade were dispatched in the town by the Nazis in 1943.

-During World War II, Hagen was bombed repeatedly, by both the Royal Air Force and the United States Eighth Air Force.
+Hagen was bombed repeatedly, by both the Royal Air Force and the United States Eighth Air Force.
 On the night of 1 October 1943, 243 Lancasters and 8 Mosquitoes from the Royal Air Force's Bomber Command attacked the city.
 According to the Bomber Command Campaign Diary, "This raid was a complete success achieved on a completely cloud-covered target of small size, with only a moderate bomber effort and at trifling cost."
 Hagen sustained severe damage from that raid, and hundreds of civilians were killed.

-After World War II, the city was included in the new state of North Rhine-Westphalia in the Federal Republic of Germany (FRG, also known as West Germany).

-Recent discoveries
+After the war, the city centre was almost completely destroyed, so that only the surrounding districts still partially reflect the city's Wilhelminian architectural character.

+The victims of the Second World War and National Socialism in Hagen: more than 2,200 people died in Allied bombing raids between 1940 and 1945.
+Over 10,000 Hagen citizens died on the various fronts of the Second World War.
+Dozens of Hagen citizens were murdered in concentration camps and prisons for racial, religious, ideological and political reasons.

 In August 2021, discovery of a cache of Nazi artifacts from a house was announced.
 A history teacher revealed a painted portrait of Adolf Hitler and medals decorated with eagles and swastikas, a newspaper from 1945, a pistol, gas masks, brass knuckles, and stacks of documents.
 It is also found out that the house once served as the headquarters of the Nationalsozialistische Volkswohlfahrt.

+Post-war period

+In April 1945, the US Army liberated the city, which was later part of the British occupation zone.
+In August 1948, Hagen was included in the new state of North Rhine-Westphalia and soon became part of the Federal Republic of Germany (FRG, also known as West Germany), founded in 1949.

+In the 1950s and 1960s, Hagen experienced another period of rapid growth, spreading mainly into the flatter, northern plain.
+Today's city centre therefore lies somewhat to the south of the main residential areas.